Rosengate/sigil/README.md

 }
 ```

-For laravel 11 onwards, you can go to your `bootstrap/app.php` and use replace application with `Sigil\SigilApplication`
+For Laravel 11 onwards, you may go to your `bootstrap/app.php` and replace `Application` with `Sigil\SigilApplication`.
+This replacement handles Kernel extension on it's own.

 ## <a name='usages'></a> Basic Usages
 Provided with your installation is the root controller where you'd define your initial routing.